 Why and How Choosing a Good Point of View Is Important in Nature Photography

-In the blog where we talked about framing in photography, we established that framing resulted from three actions:
+In the blog where I talked about framing in photography, I established that framing resulted from three actions:

 - Selecting and evenly distributing the elements of the photo seen through the viewfinder of the camera.